manjunathh-xyz/yolang/docs/functions.md

 ## Calling Functions

-Call a function by writing its name followed by arguments in parentheses:
+Call a function by name with arguments:

 ```kx
 greet("World")  # Outputs: Hello, World!